rien/rien.maertens.io/content/cv.md

       info:
          - Migrated the web server to the cloud
          - Maintained the [website](https://studentkickoff.be/) and in-house applications
-         - Developed a tool for creating invoices
+         - Developed a application for creating invoices
          - Helped with the overall IT organization

     - function: Actor, secretary and webmaster